 Skirt pruning reduces the risk of soil borne pathogens affecting the fruit as well as facilitating weeding and mulch layering.
 Citrus can be trained as a sheared hedge or espalier through careful pruning.
 That said, orange tree pruning is not usually necessary except to remove any damaged or diseased limbs.
 There is no need to prune to thin out fruit unless there is just an overabundance.

 Pruning potted oranges is usually not necessary either, as the size of their container usually keeps their growth in check.
-Again, you want to remove any damaged or diseased branches, lightly snip off suckers that arise below the graft or bud union and keep an open canopy.
+Again, you want to remove any damaged or diseased branches, lightly snip off suckers that arise below the

 If you do decide to prune this citrus tree, plan to do so just prior to bloom time or just after fruit set.
 For instance, in warmer regions, prune in the spring between February and April; in cooler areas, delay the pruning until late February or March.